flutter/website/src/get-started/install/_ios-setup.md

 ![Wireless Connect][]{:.mw-100}

 Once the network icon appears next to the device name, you can unplug your device from USB.

+Sometimes it takes longer to find network devices.
+If you don't see your device listed when using `flutter run`, try extending the timeout: `flutter run --device-timeout 5`.

-For help troubleshooting, check out [Apple's Developer Forums][].
+For additional help troubleshooting, check out [Apple's Developer Forums][].
 For setting up wireless debugging with `flutter attach`, checkout [Debugging your add-to-app module][].